ksuryakrishna/Socket-Programming/README.md

 g.
 Idiosyncrasy (Maximum Limit):

 	- The project supports upto 400 edges and 255 unique usernames in the edgelist/scorelist.
 	- Every name present in the scores.txt file should be present atleast once in the edgelist.txt.
-Otherwise the project fails.
+Otherwise the project might fail for few inputs.

 h.
 References: